 Nursing Scholarships

-Nursing scholarships are awarded to students enrolled in the upper division of Department of Nursing.
+Nursing scholarships are awarded to students enrolled in the upper division of JSU Nursing.
 These scholarships are typically awarded each spring.
-Information regarding scholarships will be made available by the Director of Student Services-BSN Generic program.
+Information regarding scholarships will be made available by the Director of Academic Services, CHPW.

 Special Nursing Costs